Best European defense stocks to invest in 2026

 • Norbit (OL:NORBT)

 Norbit ASA is a Norwegian technology company specializing in advanced sensor systems, underwater surveillance technologies, and defense solutions for maritime and military applications worldwide.
-Founded in 1995 and headquartered in Trondheim, Norway, the company has evolved from a small electronics firm into a leading provider of sophisticated defense and maritime technologies serving NATO allies and international customers.
+Founded in 1995, the company evolved from a small electronics firm into a leading provider of defense and maritime technologies for NATO allies.
 The company has demonstrated strong growth in defense contracts, particularly in underwater surveillance systems and maritime security solutions for naval forces.

-The company's defense portfolio encompasses advanced sonar systems for submarine detection, underwater surveillance technologies for naval operations, maritime security solutions for port protection, and specialized sensor systems for military applications.
-Norbit's products are integral to critical defense infrastructure including naval bases, underwater monitoring networks, and maritime border security systems used by allied forces.
-With increasing global focus on maritime security and underwater domain awareness, Norbit is strategically positioned to benefit from naval modernization programs and the growing need for advanced underwater surveillance capabilities in response to evolving maritime threats.
+The defense portfolio includes advanced sonar for submarine detection, underwater surveillance for naval operations, maritime security solutions, and specialized military sensor systems.
+Norbit`s products are integral to critical defense infrastructure including naval bases, underwater monitoring networks, and maritime border security systems used by allied forces.
+Rising focus on maritime security and underwater domain awareness positions Norbit to benefit from naval modernization and demand for advanced underwater surveillance capabilities.

 Norbit financial statements